Peggy Whitson: NASA career

 From 1989 to 1993, Whitson worked as a research biochemist in the Biomedical Operations and Research Branch at NASA-JSC.
 From 1991 to 1993, she served as technical monitor of the Biochemistry Research Laboratories in the Biomedical Operations and Research Branch.
 From 1991 through 1992, she was the payload element developer for Bone Cell Research Experiment (E10) aboard SL-J (STS-47), and was a member of the US-USSR Joint Working Group in Space Medicine and Biology.
 In 1992, she was named the project scientist of the Shuttle-Mir Program (STS-60, STS-63, STS-71, Mir 18, Mir 19), and served in this capacity until the conclusion of the Phase 1A Program in 1995.
 From 1993 through 1996, Whitson held the additional responsibilities of the deputy division chief of the Medical Sciences Division at NASA-JSC.
 From 1995 to 1996, she served as co-chair of the U.S.-Russian Mission Science Working Group.

 In April 1996, Whitson was selected as an astronaut candidate; she started training in August 1996.
 Upon completing the two years of training and evaluation, she was assigned technical duties in the Astronaut Office Operations Planning Branch, and served as the lead for the Crew Test Support Team in Russia from 1998 to 1999.
 In June 2003, Whitson commanded the NEEMO 5 mission aboard the Aquarius underwater laboratory, living and working underwater for 14 days.
 From November 2003 to March 2005, she served as deputy chief of the Astronaut Office.
 From March 2005 to November 2005, she served as chief of the Station Operations Branch, Astronaut Office.

 Chief of the Astronaut Office

 Whitson was appointed NASA Chief of the Astronaut Office in October 2009, replacing Steven W. Lindsey.
 Whitson was the first female, and first non-pilot to serve as Chief Astronaut.
 She resigned when she went back on active flight status in July 2012, replaced by Robert Behnken.
 Whitson has also served twice as the commander of the International Space Station.

 Involvement with Axiom Space

-She is the Director of Human Space Flight for Axiom Space.
+She became the Director of Human Space Flight for Axiom Space in 2021.

-In January 2021 it was announced that she is back-up commander of Axiom Mission 1, raising the possibility that she could fly a later Axiom Space mission.
+In January 2021, Axiom announced she would be back-up commander of Axiom Mission 1, raising the possibility that she could fly a later Axiom Space mission.

-Commander of Axiom Mission 2
+On 21 May 2023, Whitson returned to space as the commander of the second Axiom mission Axiom Mission 2, docking with the ISS and spending 8 days in space.
+She was again back-up commander of Axiom Mission 3.

-In May 2021, Whitson was confirmed as commander of the second Axiom mission Axiom Mission 2.
+On 26 June 2025, Whitson served as the commander of the fourth Axiom mission Axiom Mission 4.